Crogued/USVNavigationByCoordinates/README.md

 ## Project Description

-This project implements a navigation system for an Unmanned Surface Vehicle (USV) capable of autonomous navigation using GPS coordinates and an obstacle avoidance or buoy passing system using computer vision.
-The system combines the robustness of an Arduino Mega for low-level control and GPS navigation with the processing power of a Raspberry Pi (or other vision system) for complex tasks.
+This project implements a navigation system for an Unmanned Surface Vehicle (USV) capable of autonomous navigation using GPS coordinates.
+The system relies on an Arduino Mega for control and navigation.
+The navigation logic is based on creating vectors between waypoints and maintaining the USV on that line (Vector-based Navigation).

 ## Key Features

-- **Precise GPS Navigation**: Uses a Ublox M8N GPS module with integrated compass to navigate between waypoints.
+- **Vector-based GPS Navigation**: Uses a Ublox M8N GPS module to navigate between waypoints by following calculated vectors.
 - **Motor Control**: Manages motors for propulsion and steering.
 - **Data Logging**: A dedicated Arduino Nano receives telemetry from the main controller and stores it on an SD card for later analysis.
 - **Web Visualization**: Web tool to visualize the route taken by the USV and verify passage through control points.